GIScience/Crime_Associated_Inequality_in_Geographical_Access_to_Education/readme.md

 - **[02_intermediate_output](/data/02_intermediate_output):** Saves the output from the script processing and analysis.
 - **[03_final_figures](/data/03_final_figures):** Contains the final figures generated from the analysis.

-The complete data folder can be downloaded from HeiData at: ..(to be filled)..

 ## Scripts Folder Structure

 The scripts folder contains notebooks for different stages of the project.
 Run them sequentially based on their file names: